lisamonozlai/lisamonozlai/README.md

 I'm a program management and operations professional who builds practical, data-driven systems for equitable, actionable decisions.
 Most of my work centers on the social sector, but is relevant to any organization looking to use data more effectively.

-Here, you'll find portfolio projects that:
+Here, you'll find portfolio projects that show how to streamline workflows, turn complex information into insight, and link technical analysis to decision-making.

-- Use free, widely available tools to streamline workflows
-- Turn complex information into clear, actionable insights
-- Connect technical analysis directly to decision-making

 ---